jvcreyes/OOOrangeProject/README.md

-	Axie Infinity Shards[AXS] - is a reward that you earn by playing Axie Infinity.
+	Axie Infinity Shards[AXS] - It is an ERC-20 token built on the Ethereum Blockchain.
+It is also a reward that you earn by playing Axie Infinity.
 It is collected, sold, bought and used to breed pets called 'Axies'.